 Mouth ulcer treatment

-Treatment for aphthous ulcers on the tongue, gums or cheek most often simply involves applying pain relief and antiseptic.
+Treatment for aphthous ulcers on the tongue, gums or cheek most often simply involves applying pain relief and antiseptic treatment.
 This can be in the form of topical rubbing gel, ointment, spray or cream.
 All you can really do is reduce your discomfort and minimize the chances of over-infection while your body heals the area.

 There are some simple steps you can take to help with the healing process: